The country reports in the Media Influence Matrix series aim to research the changing landscape of:

 - government and policy space, with a focus on the changes in the policy and regulatory environment;

 - funding, with a focus on the key funding sources of journalism and the impact on editorial coverage;

 - technology in the public sphere, with a focus on how technology companies, through activities such as automation and algorithm-based content distribution, impact news media and journalism.

-Researchers are collecting data and information following a common set of research guidelines (See Research Guidelines in Appendix).
-The analysis in these reports is carried out by researchers with experience in the country covered by the report under the guidance of a team of editorial supervisors and experts.
-The reports are reviewed by a team of reviewers selected by our advisory boards.
+Researchers are collecting data and information following a common set of research guidelines (See Research Guidelines in Appendix below).
+The analysis in these reports is carried out by researchers with experience in the country, under the guidance of a team of editorial supervisors and experts.
+The reports are reviewed by a team of experts selected by our advisory boards.

-For detailed information on the data collection methodology for the Media Influence Matrix report on Georgia, download the pdf below.
+For detailed information on the data collection methodology for the Media Influence Matrix report on the United Kingdom, download the pdf below.